DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/bff/apis/local.md

 });
 ```

-Or if using MVC, then an attribute applied directly to the controller or action:
+Or if using MVC, an attribute can be applied directly to the controller or action:

 ```csharp
 [Route("myApi")]